sijnstra/agon-docs/docs/vdp/Bitmaps-API.md

 Once a mouse cursor has been set up in this way, it can be selected for display using [`VDU 23, 0, &89, 3, bitmapId;`](./System-Commands.md#select-mouse-cursor).

 Please note that mouse cursor IDs from 0-18 are reserved for the system mouse cursors, and these cannot be overridden.

+As of VDP 2.15.0 mouse cursors are drawn using hardware sprites.
+This greatly improves their performance and appearance, but does mean that they can only use bitmaps in RGBA8888 or RGBA2222 format, and so mono/mask bitmaps are no longer supported.